Cribrilinidae

-The Cribrilinidae family is a part of the suborder Ascophora within the bryozoans.
+The Cribrilinidae family is a part of the suborder Flustrina within the bryozoans.
 They are characterized by numerous spinose ribs (costae) overarching the frontal membrane of each zooid.

 The family was first described by Thomas Hincks in 1879.

 Classification

 The diverse nature of the large number of genera included in this family (115) may require it to be split into several families.